-body dysmorphia vs me: realities, tips and resources
+body dysmorphia: realities, tips and resources

-Last week, a guy I dated for a year and a half (who I haven’t talked to in months) told me “you’re slimming down” in the middle of a text convo.
-I stared at it for a few minutes and couldn’t even reply for like an hour.
+Last week, a guy I dated for a year and a half (who I haven’t talked to in months) told me â€œyou’re slimming down” in the middle of a text convo.

-Are you saying I look overweight?
+Are you saying I looked overweight?
 Are you saying I look bad?
 What does that even mean?
-Why do people feel like they can comment on other people’s bodies?
-And why do men feel so comfortable talking about the bodies of women who’ve they’ve hooked up with?
+And more importantly, why do people feel like they can comment on other people’s bodies?

-I stare at my body every day.
-I know what my body looks like.
-If I cared what you thought of my body, I’d ask.
-And if I haven’t, guess what babes?
-I don’t care.
-Whether or not he meant to be positive or felt like it was a nice thing to say, I just feel like it’s inappropriate to talk about someone else’s weight, whether they’re underweight, overweight, etc. Especially if we’re not even that close anymore.
+Whether or not he meant to be positive or felt like it was a nice thing to say, I just feel like it’s inappropriate to talk about someone else’s weight, whether they’re underweight, overweight, etc.

 — Sophie Lewis

 So let’s talk about it.
 Yeah, I’ve gained weight.
 Yeah, I’ve fluctuated with weight.
 Some of that was intentional.
 Some of it wasn’t.
 I don’t always feel confident in my body (in fact I rarely feel confident in my body.)
-Body dysmorphia is such a sucky thing, and it’s not fair to push your own thoughts or insecurities on other people.

 That relationship with my body, health and fitness is personal.
 It’s something that can impact my self love and how I feel about myself.
 But when people talk about it, I feel like they’re inserting themselves into this private relationship with my body and myself.